dengchunyu/dengchunyu.github.io/_posts/2023-05-30-Conventional result and visualization Instructions with Real-World Examples.markdown

 BaiduCloud: https://pan.baidu.com/s/1rB5iRvXTyHIZfQUFr7eGDw?pwd=1234
 提取码：1234

-If you want to run the deno data, please go to **Conventional Usage Instructions for scPagwas with Demo Example Data**
+If you want to run the demo data, please go to **Conventional Usage Instructions for scPagwas with Demo Example Data**

 ## 2. Computing the singlecell and celltype result for Monocytecount trait